Kraigie/nostrum/docs/static/Application Commands.md

 Did you notice the ``:ignore`` at the end of our function clauses?
 It's telling Nostrum to not send anything back to the user.
-Although our command performs its job, the lack of a response forces Discord to display "The application did not respond" to the user.
+Although our command performs its job, the lack of a response forces Discord to display "YourBot is thinking" to the user for 15 minutes until eventually giving up and switching that to "The application did not respond".

-To respond with something meaningful, simply return a map like the following:
+To respond with something more meaningful, simply return a map like the
+following:

 ```elixir
 def handle(interaction, %{"action" => "assign", "name" => role_id}) do